kexiZeroing/kexiZeroing.github.io/src/blog/js-basics-you-should-know.md

 >
 > It only works in JavaScript modules, not in CommonJS (`require`) or traditional `<script>` tags without `type="module"`.
 Also, `.cjs` files in Node.js don’t support top-level await.

 Another common mistake is to use `forEach` loop with async functions.
 The `forEach` loop is synchronous, meaning it doesn’t wait for the inner async function to complete.
+So the loop completes immediately, even if the await inside hasn't resolved yet.
 To fix this, you can use a `for...of` loop with `await`.

 ```js
 const userIds = [1, 2, 3];